-2. Psychiatrists, psychologists, and therapists only give common sense advice that people already know.
+2. Psychiatrists, psychologists, therapists, and counselors only give common sense advice that people already know.

-Facilitator's Note: Psychiatrists, psychologists, and therapists have been specially trained to spot patterns in human thinking, behavior, and emotions.
+Facilitator's Note: Psychiatrists, psychologists, therapists, and counselors have been specially trained to spot patterns in human thinking, behavior, and emotions.
 These mental health providers use their education and experience to help people better understand and cope with their life situations.

-- 3. Once a person has a mental health condition, he/she will be ill forever.
+3. Once a person has been diagnosed with a mental health condition, he/she will have it forever.

 Facilitator's Note: There are different types of mental health conditions and many of them can be effectively treated.
-Most people feel better after getting help such as therapy and/or medications. - 4.
-Mental health conditions and drug addictions are caused by a person's lack of will power.
+Most people feel better after getting help such as therapy and/or medications.

+4. Mental health conditions and drug addictions are often a result of a person's lack of willpower.